awsdocs/aws-doc-sdk-examples/.tools/test/stacks/images/README.md

 ![weathertop-comp-1.png](../../docs/architecture_diagrams/png/weathertop-comp-1.png)

 ---

 ## System requirements

-* npm (node.js)
+- npm (node.js)
-* python 3.x
+- python 3.x
-* AWS access key and secret for AWS user with permissions to create the preceding resources
+- AWS access key and secret for AWS user with permissions to create the preceding resources

 ---

 ## AWS CDK setup and deployment

 First, install the AWS CDK:

 ```
-sudo npm install -g aws-cdk
+npm install -g aws-cdk
 ```

 You can check the toolkit version with this command: